Celebrity First Sports Bettor Power Rankings And List

 The former Redskins quarterback and broadcaster was the honorary guest during the opening of the Hollywood Casino sportsbook in West Virginia in September, 2018.

 What was Theismann's first bet Redskins over Cardinals.

 Did Theismann win?
 Yes.

 In a tweet, Delaware’s governor, John Carney, a Democrat, announced that he had placed the state’s first legal single-game bet.
-It was placed on a Major League Baseball (MLB) game that was played on Tuesday night.
+It was placed on a Major League Baseball (MLB) game.

 What was Carney's first bet? $10 on the Phillies over the Cubbies.